AutoSponge/autosponge.github.com/_drafts/2014-01-31-warning-contains-functional-programming.md

 myNamespace.contains = function () { ... };
 {% endhighlight %}

+This works even better if you can load libraries dynamically and hide them from the global namespace or remove them from global once you cache the methods you want.
+Lastly, make sure you cover your bridge with unit tests that express your use pattern(s).
+At first you may just copy unit tests from the library's unit test.
+If your pattern changes, you will have an easy way to test the implementation.

-If want (or need) to write your own function, keep reading!
+If want (or need) to write your own function(s), keep reading!

 Things to consider: